clausand82-dev/world-spil/README.md

 - behind the scenes: no more dublicate of name and desc
 - animal on inventory list AND sidebar
 - more lang put in (still missing alot)
+- log system added
+- login and out works again
+- make new use works again
+- active productions can now be seen on production site
+- still missing active production on production sites
 -
 - MISSING:
 - yield have to have a cap (passive and active)
 - durability and repair functions
-- login system and new player startup (maps)
-- still missing active production on production sites
-- log system
 - build more than one active production (or maybe let it's production scale up when time goes up???)
+- maybe a new user system, where you do some selection there have influenze on you yield and so on

 3.5:
 - active recipes added